bayofpigs/bleep/README.md

 Bleep
 =====
-A easy to setup, themeable blog engine built on the MEAN stack.
+An easy to setup, themeable blog engine built on top of express and saved in mongo.